 There are four different types of federal student aid: grants, scholarships, loans and work-study programs.

-- Scholarships are like grants in that they do not have to be repaid.
-But scholarships are usually offered by private institutions.
+- Scholarships: Scholarships are like grants in that they do not have to be repaid.
+But scholarships are usually offered by private institutions or schools.
 As a result, requirements are based on a wider variety of factors.

-- Loans are money students borrow to attend college.
-Students can find loans from both the government and private lenders.
-Loans must be repaid, and students must repay loans with interest.
+- Loans: Student loans are money students borrow to attend college, which can be offered by both the government and private lenders.
+Unlike scholarships and grants, loans must be repaid with interest.

-- Work-study programs allow students to earn money that helps pay for school.
+- Work-study: Work-study programs allow students to earn money for tuition or academic-related expenses.
 Jobs can vary, but they are often located on campus and can be federally funded.